Lillmange/CTF-Reports/THM-Startup/README.md

 ```
 www-data@startup:/$
 cat /recipe.txt
 Someone asked what our main ingredient to our spice soup is today.
-I figured <br> I can't keep it a secret forever and told him it was ****.
+I figured I can't keep it a secret forever and told him it was ****.
 ```
 **********
 ### Linpeas (finding a weakness)